BEHV 2002 Brain and Behaviour

 3. Describe the structure and function of the central and peripheral nervous system (APAC GA 1.1viii,1.3)

-4. Individually and with peers, analyse the major theoretical and empirical perspectives associated with various brain processes and evaluate how these processes impact mental functioning and behaviour (APAC GA 1.1v, 1.1vii, 1.1xii, 1.3, 1.5)
+4. Analyse the major theoretical and empirical perspectives associated with various brain processes, and how these processes impact mental functioning and behaviour (APAC GA 1.1v, 1.1vii, 1.1xii, 1.3, 1.5)

-5. Apply knowledge of biological psychology to explain a range of clinical conditions (APAC GA 1.1iv, 1.3)
+5. Apply knowledge of biological psychology to a range of clinical conditions (APAC GA 1.1iv, 1.3)

-6. Appraise the effectiveness of demonstrated theories and propositions in biological psychology by conducting a phased literature review responding to an associated hypothesis (APAC GA 1.1xii, 1.3, 1.6)
+6. Critically evaluate theories and propositions in biological psychology through a phased literature review responding to a hypothesis (APAC GA 1.1xii, 1.3, 1.6)

 Subject Content